Home /

 Seventy-five percent of departments, labs, centers, and institutes at MIT create programming to inspire K–12 student interest in science, technology, engineering, and math.
 The Institute is working to increase awareness of these offerings to local schools and ensure equitable access to these opportunities.

-The Institute’s Priscilla King Gray Public Service Center provides programming, guidance, information, and support to students, faculty, and staff interested in public service and serves as a resource for both MIT and the community at large.
+The Institute’s Priscilla King Gray Center for Social Impact provides programming, guidance, information, and support to students, faculty, and staff interested in public service and serves as a resource for both MIT and the community at large.

 Economic Impact and Innovation Catalyst

 MIT has a far-reaching impact on the economy of the region.
-The Institute is Cambridge’s second largest employer and largest taxpayer, representing 16.8% of the city’s revenue stream.
+The Institute is Cambridge’s second largest employer and largest taxpayer, representing approximately 17% of the city’s revenue stream.
 MIT pays taxes on its commercial property and provides an annual voluntary payment in lieu of taxes (PILOT) for property that is used for academic purposes and is legally tax exempt.
-In fiscal year 2024, the Institute made a PILOT contribution of approximately $2.4 million to the city and paid approximately $96.7 million in real estate taxes.
+In fiscal year 2025, the Institute made a PILOT contribution of approximately $2.4 million to the city and paid approximately $107 million in real estate taxes.